cabintech/FXCoreMP/README.md

 file.
 The FXCoreMP processor is a textual substitution system, it does not evaluate mathematical expressions or perform higher level functions.
 Although the macro nesting and arguments can be elaborate, ultimately it results in text substitution.
 There is some limited conditional processing (see $set and $if statements).

+Where possible FXCoreMP treats macro names, argument names, IF conditions, etc. as *case-insensitive*.

 The FXCoreMP macro language supports the following statements:
 | Syntax                                         | Description            |